Religious Studies Minor

 Complete one Western and one Eastern Religion course. | 6 | |

-Take nine elective credits from the approved list.
-Other courses, such as certain special topics, art history courses featuring religious themes may count toward the minor with pre-approval from the minor advisor. | 9 | |
+Complete nine elective credits from the approved list.
+Other courses, such as certain special topics, or art history courses featuring religious themes may apply, with approval from the minor advisor. | 9 | |

 Western Religion